2020-09-18

 Yes, it does:

 Somehow we know the dungeon we just came out of is called Serpent's Trail.
-We are now on a not very steep slope in a snowy spruce forest.
+We are now on a not awfully steep slope in a snowy spruce forest.
 The sky is partially cloudy, yet the sun is shining brightly, and the air is brisk but not bitingly cold.
 There's no sign of (animal) life.

 We start walking away from the cave entrance.
 Having passed through some nearby bushes, we see a paved road beyond some rocks: